 We ask you for your personal details including name and contact details.
 We will also ask you about your previous experience, education, referees and for answers to questions relevant to the role you have applied for.
 Our recruitment team and recruiting managers will have access to all of this information to make the decision.

 You will also be asked to provide equal opportunities information.
 This is not mandatory information – if you don’t provide it, it will not affect your application.
 This information will not be made available to any staff outside of our recruitment team, including hiring managers, in a way which can identify you.
 Any such information you do provide, will be used only to produce and monitor equal opportunities statistics.

-Our hiring manager’s shortlist applications for interview.
+Our hiring manager’s read and then shortlist applications for interview.
 They may be provided with your name and/or contact details but will not be provided with your equal opportunities information if you have provided it.

 We might ask you to participate in assessment days; complete tests or occupational personality profile questionnaires; and/or attend an interview – or a combination of these.
 Information will be generated by you and by us.
 For example, you might complete a written test or we might take interview notes.
 This information is held by Anchor Group Services.

 If you are unsuccessful following an assessment for the position you have applied for, we may ask if you would like your details to be retained in our talent pool for a period of three months.
 If you say yes, we may contact you should any further suitable vacancies arise.

 If we make a conditional offer of employment we will ask you for information so that we can carry out pre-employment checks.
 You must successfully complete pre-employment checks to progress to a final offer.
 We are required to confirm the identity of our staff, their right to work in the United Kingdom and seek assurance as to their trustworthiness, integrity and reliability.